 - by incorporating analog eNVMs in a RISC-V multi-core architecture.

-• the synchronization is achieved via the best system commercially avaiiable (the WhiteRabbit protocol) to ensure that the largest amount of information is extracted from the data;
+it has to be capable of handling a considerable amount of incoming data, whicn f!ows through 40Gb connections; the synchronization is achieved via the best system commercially avaiiable (the WhiteRabbit protocol) to ensure that the largest amount of information is extracted from the data; it has to rely on standard components and protocols to avoid vendor Iock-in problems; it has to rely on standard components and protocols to avoid vendor Iock-in problems;

 maintenance costs, increase efficiency and flexibility (using load balancing), and avoid the trasmission of already-processed data on potentially insecure lines (see Fig. 1).